internetarchive/tarb_soft404/README.md

  `python run.py <inputfile.csv> <outputfilename.csv> <index of URL> <max_workers> `
 10. **get_links.py**: This is used to extract all non wikipedia and no archive links from a webpage (wikipedia webpage) `from get_links import get_links` `get_links(URL)`

+### Inference
+1. **bert.py**: This python script takes in a URL scrapes it in terms of content passes through BERT  and returns predictions `python bert.py '<URL>'`
+2. **bert_df.py**: This is a python script file which takes in a csv dataframe of extracted data and returns BERT predictions csv.
+3. **Catboost_prediction.py**: This python script takes in a URL scrapes it in terms of structure passes it through catboost  and return predictions `python Catboost_prediction.py '<URL>'`
+4. **catboost_df.py**: This is a python script which takes in a csv dataframe of extracted data and returns catboost predictions csv.